 Putting this into practice, say for a drive thru restaurant, one question would be what is the maximum number of vehicles that each restaurant can put through in an hour?
 If it’s a large system and some locations have double lines and multiple service windows but others do not, is this factored into the capacity analysis for each location, and then system wide?
 Or is it just averaged across the company (as this could make a difference in the performance evaluation for each location)?

 Sound overwhelming?
 Don’t worry, most restaurant chains don’t currently have this data at their fingertips at the moment, either.
 However, as labor costs rise, operators will be pushed to build intensely robust analytical capabilities to be able to see real-time performance metrics for every position and station in every restaurant in their system.
-Yet, at present, most restaurants are still circulating weeks-old Excel files for manual data tabulation and analysis and backwards looking printed P&L statement, rather than finely tuned future-looking forecasts and predictive analytics tools.
+Yet, at present, most restaurants are still circulating weeks-old Excel files for manual data tabulation and analysis and backward-looking printed P&L statement, rather than finely tuned future-looking forecasts and predictive analytics tools.

 2. Execute Station & Position Productivity Analysis